thelichy/logic-training/readme.md

 ---

+## RGB to Hex conversion
+The rgb function is incomplete.
+Complete it so that passing in RGB decimal values will result in a hexadecimal representation being returned.
+Valid decimal values for RGB are 0 - 255.
+Any values that fall out of that range must be rounded to the closest valid value.

+---

 ## Simple pig latin
 Move the first letter of each word to the end of it, then add "ay" to the end of the word.
 Leave punctuation marks untouched.